IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 EOF
 ```

-Use `oc get routes -n cp4i` to verify that the above route is created
+Use `oc get routes -n cp4i` to verify that the above route is created.

 ### 6. Deploy ACE flows
 Ensure that App Connect is deployed in the CP4I instance that you are using.